Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/unity_audio_stream.md

 The following steps explain how to enable this example:

-1. Add the `ISAR Examples` package to the Unity Project.
+1. Add the `Hololight Stream Examples` package to the Unity Project.
 2. Import the `Audio Stream` sample into the project.
 3. Add an `Audio Listener` to the main camera.
 If one already exists, move to the next step.
 4. Add the `AudioStreamer.cs` component to the main camera.